tiiuae/ghaf-infra/terraform/README.md

 All the commands in this document are executed from terraform nix-shell inside the `./terraform` directory.

-Bootstarp terraform nix-shell with the required dependencies:
+Bootstrap terraform nix-shell with the required dependencies:
 ```bash
 $ cd terraform
 $ nix-shell